xpetrus/FinnaWorkout/README.md

 ### What I've Learned in the Process:
 * State management in React
-* Deploying MongoDB using mLab
+* User authentication using Passport.js
-* User authentication using PassportJs
+* Deploying MongoDB database using mLab